mailchimp/wordpress/readme.txt

 No, only one form should exist per page, no matter the display type (block, widget, or shortcode).

+= Why am I not seeing all my fields in my form? =

+You need to ensure that the fields are enabled both in your Mailchimp account (Audience > Signup forms) and in the settings of this plugin.
+Once the fields are enabled in both places, then they'll appear in the editor and frontend of your site.

 = How can I translate “MailChimp List Subscribe Form”? =

 Internationalization (i18n) is available on GlotPress at [https://translate.wordpress.org/projects/wp-plugins/mailchimp/](https://translate.wordpress.org/projects/wp-plugins/mailchimp/).
 Any assistance [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/mailchimp/) is greatly appreciated!